📦 Free Shipping over $60

 Veterinarian

 You want to let a veterinarian check your pet for health issues and to ensure vaccinations are current.
 The veterinarian can provide documentation proving your dog or cat is vaccinated and taking medications, if applicable.
-A Certificate of Health is required for air travel.
-Also, you can explore various methods to help calm pets and make their travel experience more comfortable.
+A Certificate of Health is required for all air travel and car travel when entering some states.
+This is determined by the destination state, so be sure to check requirements before beginning to travel by car.
+Your vet can explore various methods to help calm pets and make their travel experience more comfortable as well.

 ID Tag

-Every traveling pet should wear an ID tag with contact information.
+Every traveling pet should wear an ID tag with current contact information.

 Microchip

 Microchipping takes identification to the next level.
 It is proof of ownership, cannot be lost like a collar with and ID tag and the information is secured in a pet registry.
-If the ID tag has the microchip number and your phone number, the tag shows ownership without the need to contact the veterinarian.
+An ID tag with the microchip number and your phone number is a more efficient method for showing ownership without the need to contact the veterinarian.

 Rest stops

-If traveling by car or truck, you should map out the trip and identify where you can stop and allow your dog to go to the restroom and allow your leashed dog or cat to stretch their legs.
+If traveling by car or truck, you should map out the trip and identify places where you can stop and allow your leashed dog or cat to stretch their legs.

 Packing Essentials

 Preparing ahead of time for traveling with a dog or cat will make your trip more enjoyable for you and your pet.
 The following is a laundry list of items to consider.
-Some are necessary, like proof of current vaccinations and a health certificate if traveling by air.
+Some are necessary, like proof of current vaccinations and a health certificate if traveling by air, and some are nice to have.

 A dog or cat crate is required for airline travel and is useful in a hotel room.
 The crate should have ventilation on both sides and allow enough room for the animal to stand, turn around and lie down.
-Including something comfortable helps your pet stay calm.
-It could be a favorite toy or a piece of clothing, for example.
+Including some comfortable items may help your pet stay calm.
+These could be a favorite toy, a piece of clothing, or familiar bedding, for example.

 Choosing the Right Mode of Transportation